Retrograde

 Saturn is ruler of all aspects of

-civilization and politics as well as our
+civilization and politics as well as

-personal reputation and social status.
+our personal reputation and social

 Retrograde Saturn tends to increase our maturity and